Site icon Our Breathing Planet

 Tasmanian Devil Physical Description

-This holds true due to the fact that males usually develop a head-and-body length of about 25.7 in (65.2 cm).
-The tail of the creature averages a length of roughly 10.2 in (25.8 cm).
-In terms of weight, the males of the species generally average about 18 lb (8.16 kg).
+These very same males usually develop a head-and-body length equaling roughly 25.7 in (65.2 cm).
+Meanwhile, the tail of the fascinating creature averages a length totaling roughly 10.2 in (25.8 cm).
+In terms of weight, the males of the well-known species generally average about 18 lb (8.16 kg).

-Yet the females of the species usually only reach about 22 in (57 cm) in head-and-body length.
-Further, the same females also develop a tail averaging 9.6 in (24.4 cm) in length.
-But, in terms of weight, these same females only typically reach a weight of about 13.2 lb (6 kg).
+Yet the females of the remarkable species usually only reach about 22 in (57 cm) in head-and-body length.
+The same female individuals also develop a tail averaging 9.6 in (24.4 cm) in length.
+But, in terms of body mass, these same females only typically reach a weight of about 13.2 lb (6 kg).

-In both genders, the front legs grow somewhat longer than the rear legs.
-This gives the Tasmanian Devil a distinctive gait.
-In addition, the fur usually presents mainly black.
+Intriguingly, in both genders the front legs grow somewhat longer than the rear legs.
+This typically gives the Tasmanian Devil a distinctive gait.
+Additionally, the fur usually presents mainly black.
 Uneven white spots or splotches also sometimes appear on the rump and chest of the mammal.

 Source: https://bit.ly/2Yzafhc Public Domain Image